 Some business text messaging apps even sync directly with small business accounting systems like QuickBooks Online and Xero.

 Suggested Article: Small Business Invoicing Guide | How to Send an Invoice

-So instead of calling to follow-up for customer satisfaction, consider sending a text message.
+So instead of calling to follow up for customer satisfaction, consider sending a text message.
 And while you’re at it, you might as well ask your customers to leave a review too.

-85% of consumers are actually willing to leave a review.
+In fact, 85% of consumers are actually willing to leave a review.
 All they need is the right prompt at the right moment.

 Ready to start texting and quit leaving voicemails?
 MessageDesk is here to help with smarter, simpler ways to send text messages.

 Feel free to start a free MessageDesk trial or schedule a demo with a messaging expert.